SuperemeFrank/gitRepo/readme.txt

-git is a version control system

-git second  version tes
-here is the change of brach mastert second change of dev branch
+Here is the learning repository of Frank
+I wish the txt can help others to learn!